lgtm-migrator/fetch/README.md

 ## Introduction

 The following few sections introduce the most important features of this package.
-Even readers without experience of `fp-ts` should be able to understand.
+Even readers without experience in `fp-ts` should be able to understand.

 ### Combinators